JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: normal

 The `<Logging>` option has four settings, `quiet`, `normal`, `verbose`, and `debug`.
 The `debug` setting is mostly useful for development purposes.
 The `verbose` setting is  useful as a sanity check and for basic debugging purposes.
 The `normal` setting provides minimal output and basically serves as a way to make sure the **Test Adapter for Catch2** is being called by the test platform.
-It also logs certain warnings and errors that help diagnose discovery failures (_i.e._, discovery timeout and duplicate test case names).
+It also logs certain warnings and errors that help diagnose discovery failures (_i.e._, discovery timeout, duplicate test case names, and test case name reconstruction failures ).
 The `quiet` option is there for people that do not want to see any output from the **Test Adapter for Catch2**.

 ## MessageFormat